The flag of Ireland represents its history, symbols, and tradition.

 The Claddagh Ring is a popular souvenir and traditional Irish symbol that represents true love, loyalty, and friendship.

-The story of this ring arose in the fishing village of Claddagh (near Galway) in the 17th-century.
+The story of this ring arose in the fishing village of Claddagh (which is one of the best places to stay near Galway) in the 17th-century.

 You can find this ring in any jewelry store in Ireland, but before wearing it know it has different meanings depending on how you wear it.